MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/resolve-submission-issues.md

 <details>

-<summary><b>How long will it take to publish my app?</b></summary>
+<summary><b>How long does it take to publish my app?</b></summary>

-If your Teams Store submission has no issues, your app will publish within 1-2 business days.
+If your Teams Store submission has no issues, your app is published within 1-2 business days.
 If your app fails, a team from Microsoft provides you with recommendations to fix the issues.
-Once you make those fixes and resend an updated app to that team, you'll be notified in 24 hours if your app is ready to publish, or still needs more work.
+After you resolve issues and resend an updated app to that team, you'll be notified in 24 hours if your app is ready to publish, or still needs more work.

 <br>